 If you’re building a garage or a brick extension to your property, consider fitting one or more swift nesting bricks into the masonry.

 These look like ordinary bricks but are actually made of hollow plastic with a textured entrance the birds can grip on their way in, and a dish-like recess inside for them to nest in.

-In the past, swifts would have nested in brickwork where bricks were missing or mortar had crumbled away, but better building techniques mean there are fewer suitable sites where they can do this.
+In the past, swifts would have nested in the brickwork where bricks were missing or mortar had crumbled away, but better building techniques mean there are fewer suitable sites where they can do this.

-Swift bricks were part of the guidelines announced by James Brokenshire in the summer, and have been pioneered also by the RSPB in partnership with Barratt Homes and Manthorpe Building Products, who produce swift nesting bricks.
+Swift bricks were part of the guidelines announced by James Brokenshire in the summer, and have been pioneered also by the RSPB in partnership with Barratt Homes and Manthorpe Building Products, which produce swift nesting bricks.